maarten-postmastery/webhook-forwarder-aws/README.md

 You can open Details under the API Gateway entry to view the API endpoint URL.

 Allow Lambda execution role to publish to SNS topics.

-1. Select the Permission tab.
-2. Click the role name to open it in IAM.
-3. Click + Add inline policy.
-4. In the JSON tab specify:
+You can use the following permission statement.

     {
         "Version": "2012-10-17",